AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/snap-inc.md

 ---
-title: Snap Inc
+title: Snap Inc connection
-description: Use your audience segments in the Snapchat Ads Platform.
+description: Learn how to connect to the Snapchat Ads Platform and export your audience segments from Experience Platform.
 ---

 # Snap Inc